obi-wan-shinobi/Stress-test/README.md

         1*1
 ```
 Here, the usage of the particular core is monitored and if the usage rises above the `percent` value, the loop is delayed by `40ms`.
 These values are arbitrary and can be fine-tuned for accurate results.
 For e.g. if the total percentage entered by the user equals to a consumption of `3.6` cores, 3 cores will be running at `100%` and the 4th core will run at `60%`.

+# Future prospects:

+Currently, only a single core is engaged for recalibration according to CPU usage.
+Meaning, if we want to use 50% of the CPU on a 12 core machine, we're running 5 cores at 100% and the 6th core is balancing itself by reducing usage while monitoring the complete CPU usage.
+This is done by simply delaying the core execution by 10ms.
+This approach is not accurate.
+Furthermore, only one CPU core is engaged for auto balancing the load as opposed to all others in order to avoid undershooting.
+Implementation of a sophisticated PID algorithm may help reduce error and keep the CPU at a constant load while minimizing the error.

+Another odd behaviour that is encountered on my system is when I plug in the laptop to charge.
+The CPU usage overshoots and doesn't always come down.
+But this overshooting is only seen in the Task Manager and the `monitor.py` shows the desired results.